Skip to content

 Workshop Heavy Machinery Inspection

-If your business is responsible for the overhaul of heavy machinery components, the inspection for stress-induced cracking is of the utmost importance to ensure when that item is put back into service, it will perform like new.
+If your business is responsible for the overhaul of heavy machinery components, inspecting for stress-induced cracking is of the utmost importance to ensure that when the item is put back into service, it will perform like new.

-Our HME specialists have spent 1000’s of hours inspecting these assets and maintain very high standards in ensuring they identify all defects when it is on the shop floor.
-If a defect is missed at this stage it can result in premature failure when put back into service and the repair costs will be exponentially higher.
+Our HME specialists have spent thousands of hours inspecting these assets and maintain very high standards to ensure they identify all defects when they are on the shop floor.
+If a defect is missed at this stage, it can lead to premature failure when the item is put back into service, and the repair costs will be exponentially higher.

 Ball Studs

-Heavy earth moving machinery such as CAT® Mining Trucks contain ball studs that may require ultrasonic testing every 1000 hours to determine whether they are cracked or not.
-This testing is prescribed by the manufacturer in the equipment service bulletins to prevent in-service failure which could result in a loss of steering control.
+Heavy earth-moving machinery, such as CAT® Mining Trucks, contain ball studs that may require ultrasonic testing every 1000 hours to determine whether they are cracked or not.
+The manufacturer prescribes this testing in the equipment service bulletins to prevent in-service failure, which could result in a loss of steering control.

 This inspection is critical to the reliability of these vehicles and should only be performed by experienced and certified professionals.